-Through the College Principals at Bede Sixth Form, Redcar & Cleveland College and Stockton Riverside College and the Managing Director of NETA Training Trust and their work with local stakeholders, each 'college' is focusing provision on the local needs of each area.
+Through the College Principals at Bede Sixth Form, Redcar & Cleveland College and Stockton Riverside College and the Managing Director of NETA Training Trust and their work with local stakeholders, each 'college' is focusing provision on the local needs of their area.

 Developments are planned to further improve the environmental sustainability of the Group, setting and delivering energy usage and waste reduction targets.
-A Group Environmental Strategy has been agreed and the Investors in the Environment Bronze standard achieved in the first year; with Silver achieved in 2020-21.
-The Group is working towards Gold standard.
+A Group Environmental Strategy has been agreed and the Investors in the Environment Bronze standard achieved in the first year; with Silver retained in 2021-22.
+The Group is working towards the 'Green' standard.